Chateau de Blomac Wedding Photographer – Julia & Faris

 From the moment I arrived I knew I wanted to be the resident Chateau de Blomac Wedding Photographer.
 I mean, the place is a visual delight and a photographic paradise.
 I first visited about six months before whilst on a reccy with another one of my couples, checking out different venues in France for their wedding.
 Photography was super important to them and they wanted a trained eye on what to look for in a venue.
 I know, such a chore, right?

-Well, we all fell in love with the place immediately – it has it all.
+Well, we all fell in love with Chateau de Blomac immediately – for a photographer, as well as a wedding couple it has it all.
 Set in a charming little village about 25 mins from Carcassonne, with its foliage-clad and wooden shutter frontage it has that authentically French feel which will delight your guests no end as they pitch up for their weekend of bonhomie!
-If the front wasn’t impressive enough, when you step out onto the terrace the views over the parkland, with its magnificent trees, centuries old, will take your breath away.
+If the front wasn’t impressive enough, when you step out onto the terrace at Chateau de Blomac, the views over the parkland, with its magnificent trees, centuries old, will take your breath away.
 And you turn back to look at the chateau from the garden, and never want to leave.

 “Oh my giddy Aunt…you are fricking amazing!
 They are just BRILLIANT!!!
 No wonder you get all the awards!“